 Unions, Groups, Social Media, and Associations

-The American Dental Association is the nation’s largest dental association and represents more than 161,000 dental professionals.
+The American Dental Association (ADA) is the nation’s largest dental association and represents more than 161,000 dental professionals.
 This organization is committed to assisting its members through resources and information, and to improving oral healthcare administered to the public.

 “These types of groups and associations help to bring Hygienists together to continue making advances in the career, and to lobby for what will help our profession to continue to grow and be protected,” Alburger said.
 “There are also many groups on Facebook where Hygienists can come together to discuss problems, patient cases, recommendations, techniques and more.”